2018 KTM 1290 Super Adventure R

 - Footpegs: Two footpeg positions: 10 mm up and back (diagonally).

 - Dashboard: The KTM 1290 SUPER ADVENTURE R supplies its rider with all necessary and desirable information on a state-of-the-art, clearly arranged 6.5” TFT display.
 Even in direct sunlight, core data is displayed clear and crisp thanks to its bonded, anti-glare surface made of a strong sheet of glass.
-But don’t worry about spots or smears; the anti-fingerprint coating has this covered.
 The screen also automatically adapts to ambient light levels and its angle is adjustable, so you won’t miss one bit of information.
 On top of the obvious data (speed, revs, fuel level etc.), the computer can show a favorites menu with up to 8 adjustable features, an MSC ride modes overview and a riding conditions page (outside/oil temperature, onboard voltage, various trips, average speed, average and current fuel consumption, range and the distance to your next service).
 Crystal clear and easy to operate, even when you’re in a hurry.

 - Menu switch: Different modes for the various rider aids can be selected using an illuminated menu switch on the left side of the handlebar.
 It's very simple and intuitive: "up" and "down" through the menu selection, select the desired menu item with the left button, confirm it with the right.
 Child’s play, basically.
 And you can make it even easier by personalizing your settings pages with two quick-select menus.